mockoon/mockoon.com/content/docs/latest/admin-api/environment-configuration-update.md

 }
 ```

-⚠️ This endpoint only allows you to **partially update** the environment configuration without restarting the mock.

-What will be updated:

-- Some environment properties (headers, proxy headers, latency, etc.).
-- Some route properties (response mode).
-- Adding and removing callbacks.
-- Route responses (headers, latency, status code, callbacks calls, rules, etc.).

-What cannot be updated:

-- Route paths and methods.
-- Adding or removing routes.
-- Environment port, hostname, proxy and TLS options.
-- Adding or removing data buckets.
+Since version 9.6.0, most of the environment configuration can be updated during runtime, without restarting the mock server.
+The updated endpoints, WebSocket servers and proxy options will be applied immediately, and the new routes will be available for incoming requests.

+However, the **server port, hostname and TLS options** cannot be updated during runtime and require a server restart to take effect.